-Top GOPers 'troubled' by Trump firing of Comey
+Comey firing troubles top Republicans lawmakers

 - John McCain, Richard Burr and Justin Amash all put out their own statements

-(CNN)Top Republicans, including the senator directing the Senate's Russia investigation, said Tuesday they were "troubled" by President Donald Trump's firing of FBI Director James Comey.
+(CNN)Top Republicans, including the senator directing the Senate's Russia investigation, said Tuesday they were "troubled" by President Donald Trump's firing of FBI Director James Comey, while other GOP lawmakers tried to stay out of the growing political storm.

 "I am troubled by the timing and reasoning of Director Comey's termination," Senate Intelligence Chairman Richard Burr, a North Carolina Republican, said in a statement.

-While Democrats slammed Trump's decision on Comey as "Nixonian," members of his own party expressed reservations.
+While Democrats slammed Trump's decision on Comey as "Nixonian," some members of the President's own party expressed concerns and divided traditional GOP alliances.

 Arizona Sen. John McCain said he was "disappointed" by the incident.
 Sen. Bob Corker, who chairs the Senate Foreign Relations Committee and occasionally advised the Trump campaign last year, said he also had concerns.